borkdude/cljbang.el/README.md

 ![A .clj buffer in Emacs, evaluated inline](doc/screenshot.webp)

-Which buffers are visiting a file that is no longer there?
+Example: which buffers are visiting a file that is no longer there?

 ```clojure
 (defn stale-buffers []